 (Scholarship awarded in January)

 Double the Impact!
-CSUPERB (California State University Program for Education and Research in Biotechnology) awards a new research grant for each full scholarship the Howell Foundation awards to a CSU undergraduate.
+CSUBIOTECH awards a new research grant for each full scholarship the Howell Foundation awards to a CSU undergraduate.

-The Doris A. Howell Foundation for Women’s Health Research and CSUPERB have partnered recognize that research experience is critical to engaging and graduating students interested in careers in women’s health.
-In fact, the great majority of Howell-CSUPERB scholars go on to apply successfully for graduate degree programs and industry jobs.
+The Doris A. Howell Foundation for Women’s Health Research and CSUBIOTECH have partnered recognize that research experience is critical to engaging and graduating students interested in careers in women’s health.
+In fact, the great majority of Howell-CSUBIOTECH scholars go on to apply successfully for graduate degree programs and industry jobs.

 Meet our Scholars